MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/includes/verify-autopilot-profile-assignment.md

    1. Find the desired device that Autopilot deployment profile assignment status needs to be checked.

    2. Once the device is located, its current status is listed under the **Profile status** column.
-The status will have one of the following values:
+The status has one of the following values:

        - **Not assigned**: The device hasn't been assigned an Autopilot deployment profile.
        - **Assigning**: The device is being assigned an Autopilot deployment profile.